dlemstra/Magick.NET/Documentation/Readme.md

 The biggest difference between 6 and 7 is that the latter uses Alpha instead of Opacity.
 You can find some more information about ImageMagick 7
 here: https://www.imagemagick.org/script/porting.php.

+## OpenMP

+Magick.NET no longer uses OpenMP because the C++ Redistributable is statically linked.
+OpenMP is used to perform multithreaded operation on an image to increase the perforance.
+The best use case for this would be a standalone applicatiom.
+Starting with Magick.NET 7.0.700 there are extra packages for the x64 build of Magick.NET that has OpenMP support.
+This version requires you to install the [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572) on the machine that runs the application.

 ## Ghostscript

 You only need to install Ghostscript if you want to convert EPS/PDF/PS files.
 Make sure you only install the version of GhostScript with the same